scottstirling/btc-docker/README.md

 ### docker:
 - vol mounted to store/read blockchain data outside the container runtime
 - bitcoin:bitcoin user and group created
-- less, net-tools and tiny-vim installed for troubleshooting convenience
+- less, net-tools and vim-tiny installed for troubleshooting convenience

 ## Requirements
  * DockerDesktop 3.3.1 (or newer) for OS X or Windows (or docker 20.10.6 on Linux)